 Diarrhoea or constipation

 You should discuss any changes to your bowel habit with the team that are managing your cancer.
-It may be that you need a medication prescribed or the team may want to check what is causing the change in your bowels.
+The team may want to check what is causing the change in your bowels or prescribe you a medication.
 There are some diet changes you can make to help resolve constipation.
 Increasing your fluid intake and being as active as able will help.
 Try to increase the fibre in your diet with foods such as:

 - Wholemeal food options